Law A-level

 Do I need A-Level Law to become a Lawyer or to study Law at university?

 No, entry to a degree in Law will require any three academic A-Levels.
 While many universities do not require Law as an A-Level for studying a Law degree, it is however, very beneficial.
 It shows a genuine interest in the subject and that you have a working understanding of the legal system and current affairs.
-Year on year, students return to tell us how valuable their A-Level in Law was to their study of Law at undergraduate level.
+Year after year, students return to tell us how valuable their A-Level in Law was to their study of Law at the undergraduate level.

 The new specification has been designed with input from leading universities and academics, and has been altered to mirror the degree more closely; this will serve you well when studying a Law degree as you will have a solid understanding of three of the core modules before you even arrive in Higher Education.

-If you do not wish to study Law at HE, it is still an engaging subject and an academic A-Level which prepares you very well for the demands studying any other degree.
+If you do not wish to study Law at HE, it is still an engaging subject and an academic A-Level which prepares you very well for the demands of studying any other degree.

 Is the Law A-Level difficult?